-Woolworths (WOW) is a retail operator in Australia and New Zealand, with 3,357 stores and approximately 215,000 employees.
+Woolworths (WOW) is a retail operator in Australia and New Zealand, with 3,357 stores and approximately over 190000 employees.
 Its business division comprises of Australian Food, New Zealand Food and Big W.

 Buy Australian shares starting with WOW.
-Invest today with a CHESS-sponsored broker!
+Invest today with a CHESS-sponsored investing platform!